-T-scores (SD) at (or below) which risedronate in second-line use resulted in an ICER of less than £20,000 per QALY gained
+T-scores (SD) at (or below) which strontium ranelate in second-line use resulted in an ICER of less than £30,000 per QALY gained

-&lt;sup>a ICER more than £20,000 per QALY gained.
+^a ICER more than £20,000 per QALY gained

-- 4.2.25 For raloxifene, the model produced the following results. - Treatment with raloxifene in women of any age resulted in an ICER of more than £20,000 per QALY gained. - 4.2.26 For strontium ranelate, the model produced the following results. - Treatment with strontium ranelate in women younger than 65 years resulted in an ICER of more than £20,000 per QALY gained. - Treatment with strontium ranelate in women who have the combinations of T-score, age and number of independent clinical risk factors for fracture indicated in the table below resulted in an
+4.2.27 For raloxifene in second-line use, using base-case assumptions on side effects, the model produced the following results:

+- Treatment with raloxifene in women younger than 70 years resulted in an ICER of more than £30,000 per QALY gained. - Treatment with raloxifene in women who have the combinations of T-score, age and number of independent clinical risk factors for fracture indicated in the table below resulted in an ICER of less than £30,000 per QALY gained.